-Kansas State University is an equal opportunity employer and actively seeks diversity among its employees.
+Kansas State University is an equal opportunity employer.

-Welcome to Kansas State University's Office of Institutional Equity and Compliance.
-As outlined in OIE's vision statement, this office serves as a vital resource and leader in promoting and furthering the University's commitment to diversity and equal opportunity for all members of its community.
+Welcome to Kansas State University's Office of Institutional Equity.
+As outlined in OIE's vision statement, this office serves as a vital resource and leader in promoting and furthering the university's commitment to diversity and equal opportunity for all members of its community.

-The Office of Institutional Equity staff consists of a Director/Title IX Coordinator, Sr. Investigator, Investigator, and an Administrative Officer.
 The director serves as a liaison between OIE and certain academic and administrative units.
-However, in the absence of a the director, the other staff members will be available.
-Each one can provide guidance, interpret policies and procedures, meet with search committees, collaborate with you in resolving complaints, and many other things.
-The Investigators conduct investigations of possible violations of the University's anti-discrimination policy, develop relevant training materials, and deliver training to the campus community.
+In the director's absence, other staff members will be available.
+We can provide guidance, interpret policies and procedures, meet with search committees, collaborate with you to resolve complaints, among many other things.
+Investigative staff conduct investigations of possible violations of the university's anti-discrimination policy, develop relevant training materials and deliver training to the campus community.

 Strengths: Arranger | Responsibility | Input| Individualization | Achiever

 Stephanie Lott joined the Office of Institutional Equity (OIE) as the Director of OIE/Title IX Coordinator in April 2021.
 Stephanie leads the university’s civil rights efforts, including Title VI, Title VII, Title IX, Section 503, and coordinates the Equal Opportunity Program.
 In this role, Stephanie provides leadership in furthering K-State’s commitment to equity and equal opportunity for all members of the K-State community, and serves as a resource to university leadership, faculty, staff, and students regarding civil rights and equity matters.
 Stephanie also advances the strategic goals of the university and all aspects of federal/state civil rights as mandated under PPM 3010.